 In Paris, the leaders of twenty French-speaking countries in Africa have suggested that their continent should handle its own security problems.

-In Paris, the leaders of twenty French-speaking countries in Africa have suggested that their continent should handle its own security problems.
+Background: In Paris, the leaders of twenty French-speaking countries in Africa have suggested that their continent should handle its own security problems.
 But, as their two-day summit ended, they called on all civilised countries to help prevent massacre and genocide there.

 SYNOPSIS: The famed palace of Versailles was the setting for their talks, which were dominated by the question of setting up a pan-African force to police Africa's trouble spots.
 President Giscard d'Estaing of France was their host.